Coronavirus – Updated advice for residents

 Our Homeownership team is on hand to support you and answer any queries you may have.
 You can contact the team on T: 01253 477900 (select option 4 then hold to leave a message including a contact number if you want us to return your call) or email: email@example.com.

-Following guidance from the Government on limiting face to face contact with potential vulnerable people we have temporarily suspended a number of community events and meetings.
-These include our Community Awards, TOWER and Customer Panel meetings, estate walkabouts, Empty Homes Inspector meetings and activities delivered from our community centres.
+Following guidance from the Government on limiting face to face contact with potential vulnerable people we have temporarily closed our community centres and suspended a number of community events and meetings.
+These include our Community Awards, Empty Homes Inspector meetings and activities delivered from our community centres.

 Green spaces and communal gardens

 We have now resumed grass cutting and are operating a reduced grounds maintenance service with a reduction in staffing levels.
 Our Contractors will be visiting all sites but the frequency of visits might be affected as we continue to work according to Government guidelines on social distancing.

 The Assisted Gardening Service has recommenced and normal routine visits will follow until the end of the season.
 Our partnering contractor, Fylde Borough Council, will adhere to all current health and safety guidance whilst carrying out this service and we ask that you do not approach staff whilst they are on site.
 We thank you for your patience during this time.

 Please note, when using the communal gardens please take care to adhere to the guidance on social distancing from Public Health England here